CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Content

-**Content** is an optional 3D model associated with a single tile, as described in the [Introduction section](https://github.com/CesiumGS/3d-tiles/tree/master/specification#introduction) of the Cesium 3D Tiles 1.0 specification, with the addition of an explicit `mimeType` to reliably identify the type of content.
+**Content** is an optional 3D model associated with a single tile, as described in the [Introduction section](https://github.com/CesiumGS/3d-tiles/tree/master/specification#introduction) of the Cesium 3D Tiles 1.0 specification.

 ```json
 {
   "asset": {